 Almost 75% of the San Juan Watchtower is reconstructed.
 25% of it is the ruins that were left of the original watchtower and the remaining was reconstructed with hollow blocks.
 The ruins are composed of coral stone and bricks.

 How to get to San Juan Watchtower

 You can reach this watchtower either by walking on the beach of San Juan or by taking the road to the left side of the San Juan Municipal Hall.
 Walk towards San Juan National High School and at the left side of the school at the end of the road is the watchtower.

-If you’re walking on the beach, it is less than 2 km. away from Little Surfmaid Resort, and will take you around 30 minutes of walking.
+If you’re walking on the beach, it is less than 2 km. away from Little Surfmaid Resort, and will take around 30 minutes of walking.
 It is after Villas Buenavista Hotel and Restaurant if coming from Urbiztondo Beach.

 San Fernando Watchtower

 The San Fernando Watchtower can be found in Carille Terraces.
 It is made with coral stones.
 Weeds and plants were left to grow.
 Inside, the wall was painted.